Cookies on this website

 Researchers

 We are seeking researchers from the University of Oxford and Oxford Brookes University.
 Researchers can be from any discipline and at any career stage from postgraduate study onwards.
-You do not need to have previous experience in public or community engagement with research in order to participate, but do need to be open to working in different ways with a community group in an equitable manner, valuing all forms of expertise as part of an exploratory programme where the outcomes are not pre-defined.
+You do not need to have previous experience in public or community engagement with research in order to participate, you only need to be open to working in different ways with a community group in an equitable manner, valuing all forms of expertise as part of an exploratory programme where the outcomes are not pre-defined.

 Facilitators

 We are looking for university professional services staff to be Science Together project team facilitators.
 The facilitator's role is to support the developing partnerships and act as ‘creative agents’ spotting areas of common interest and asking the right questions at the right time to help projects progress.
-We are keen to hear from anyone with experience or interest in public and community engagement with research, who is keen to develop their skills tand ensure the collaborations are grounded in community needs whilst providing opportunities for all team members to make a positive contribution.
+We are keen to hear from anyone with experience or interest in public and community engagement with research, who is keen to develop their skills and ensure the collaborations are grounded in community needs while providing opportunities for all team members to make a positive contribution.

 Community Partner projects 2025-26